Bermuda: Law of Offshore

-The judiciary in Bermuda is independent, consisting of Magistrates' Courts, the Supreme Court headed by the Chief Justice (appointed by the Governor), and the Court of Appeal.
-There is an appeal to the Privy Council in London in some instances.
+The judiciary in Bermuda is independent and consists of magistrates' courts, the Supreme Court headed by the chief justice (appointed by the governor), and the Court of Appeal.
+There is appeal to the Privy Council in London in some instances.

-The legal profession is fused, consisting of attorneys or barristers.
+The legal profession is fused, consisting of both barristers and solicitors.
 Entrants to the profession must have qualified in the UK or a Commonwealth country.
-The profession is regulated by the Bermuda Bar Association, under a Barristers' Code of Professional Conduct.
+The profession is regulated by the Bermuda Bar Association, under the barristers' code of professional conduct.

-The Code of Conduct deals inter alia with conflicts, confidentiality, fees and disputes, handling of clients' money and liability insurance.
+Inter alia, the code of conduct deals with conflicts, confidentiality, fees and disputes, handling of clients' money and liability insurance.
 Some particular points are as follows:

 - There are no contingency fees, other than in connection with undefended debt cases;

 - Hourly fee rates for partners are between BM$300 and BM$500 (at the time of writing), and for fee-earners between BM$200 and BM$400;